infinum/dotnet-handbook/Serverless/Azure Functions/About Azure Functions.md

 Note: If there is already an existing App service hosting some API that needs some background job to be executed, it might be a good candidate for Azure Web job.
 To learn more, see [here](https://docs.microsoft.com/en-us/azure/app-service/webjobs-create).

- A single function app in the Consumption plan scales out to the maximum of 200 instances, while a single instance can process more than one message/request at a time.
+ A single-function app in the Consumption plan scales out to a maximum of 200 instances, while a single instance can process more than one message/request at a time.

 Timer trigger functions are singleton (trigger only one instance of function).